sparanoid/quotmarks-replacer/readme.txt

 2. That's all.

 == Upgrade Notice ==

+= 2.6.18 =
+* Compatibility check for 4.6 and 4.7, nothing new, just bump version to tell everyone this plugin still works.

 = 2.6.17 =
 * Compatibility check for 4.5, nothing new, just bump version to tell everyone this plugin still works.